RAVE Group

 Chelsea Qian (Undergrad researcher; started PhD at UMass Amherst)

+(Applications for 2026 are closed) Prospective PhD students.
+If you are interested in joining my group as a Data Science PhD student, please fill out this form (application is currently closed).
+You will ALSO need to apply to the UVA Data Science PhD program.
+All applications will be considered, so you do not need to follow up on this.
 If you need to ask specific questions, send me an email with "[PHD APPLICANT]" in the subject line.
 I cannot promise responses to emails, but feel free to remind me if you're waiting on time-sensitive information and I have information that you really need.
 I am not currently recruiting new students through UVA's CS PhD program.

 Current UVA students at all levels: If you are a current PhD, Masters, or Undergraduate student at UVA looking to do a project with me, please send me an email with "[CURRENT STUDENT]" in the subject line, describe your interests (as specifically as possible), and mention which which of our recent papers aligns best with your interests and why.
+Please note that I have very limited opportunities for students to work with me.

 MS program applicants: I am NOT funding new MS students through the Data Science program at this point.
 If you are already a Masters student at UVA, please feel free to get in touch as described above.
 However, I am not recruiting new masters students through our masters program.

-Group outing to Monticello
+Group outing to Monticello Spring 2025

-Group dinner
+Group dinner Fall 2025

 Great research requires deep insights